Callin, David Sacks’ ‘social podcasting’ app, launches and announces a $12M Series A round – TechCrunch

 Podcasters cannot yet publish their transcripts — which, like most automated transcripts, aren’t 100% accurate — but that functionality, which Callin is working on, could create some much-needed accessibility that’s still lacking on Clubhouse.
 Like Clubhouse, Callin doesn’t support live captioning yet (Twitter Spaces does).
 But Sacks said that once it expands to allow hosts to share transcripts, live captioning would “be on the roadmap.”

-“There are apps out there that do rooms, there’s apps that let you edit transcripts, and there’s apps that do social discovery or highlights, but nobody’s really put all these pieces together into one experience,” Sacks said.
+“There are apps out there that do rooms, there’s apps that let you edit transcripts0 and there’s apps that do social discovery or highlights, but nobody’s really put all these pieces together into one experience,” Sacks said.
 “So we’re trying to be this complete vertical stack for anyone who wants to create an audio show, and so I think you’ll see us keep iterating on every aspect of that experience.
 We want there to be nothing you can do in a podcasting studio that you can’t do on our app.”

 Still, in its current form as it launches into the App Store, Callin lacks tools to edit the quality of an audio recording, add sound effects or music, and edit content in a more precise way.
 Plus, a podcast recorded on an iPhone won’t sound as good as a professionally produced show, or even a hobbyist’s podcast recorded on a consumer-grade USB mic.
 But the success of live audio apps has shown that sometimes listeners aren’t looking for quality post-production and sound design, but rather, they just want to hear people talk about a subject that interests them.
 So, Callin and its investors are betting on the fact that people would want to listen to pre-recorded Clubhouse rooms if they could.

 Sacks has used his app to create shows like “Sacks on SaaS,” a show for software company founders, and an interview show called “Red Pills,” which is titled with a phrase that has a very fraught history on the internet.
-Other user-made content on the app includes shows about the NFL, startups in Berlin, cooking, and more.
+Other user-made content on the app includes shows about the NFL, startups in Berlin, cooking and more.
 In its beta, Sacks says that Callin had “thousands” of users who created over 100 shows.

 Per its Community Guidelines, Callin “is a place for people to speak, so whenever speech is limited on our platform, there should be a good reason.”
-Callin will only limit speech restricted by the host of a room, speech restricted by “underlying technology platforms” like Apple and Google, and “dangerous speech not protected by the First Amendment.”
+Callin will only limit speech restricted by the host of a room, speech restricted by “underlying technology platforms” like Apple and Google and “dangerous speech not protected by the First Amendment.”

-Content moderation has been a challenge on live audio platforms like Clubhouse, which has struggled to refine its content moderation standards after reports of racist and antisemitic speech.
+Content moderation has been a challenge on live audio platforms like Clubhouse, which has struggled to refine its content moderation standards after reports of racist and anti-Semitic speech.
 Callin’s Community Guidelines indicate that it will host any user-generated content that won’t get the app booted off of Apple and Google stores.
 Recently, Parler served as a high-profile example of how a social platform’s refusal to moderate content got it removed from app stores, though it has since been reinstated after months of back-and-forth.

 With its $12 million Series A round, Callin hopes to support Android and web versions of the app.
 Eventually, Callin could seek profit through advertisements and show subscriptions, but Sacks says that the company plans to scale first before exploring its monetization options.